 Charities need to prepare for the Post-COVID world

-As lockdown starts to ease, specialists at Sussex-based chartered accountants MHA Carpenter Box are recommending actions to help local charities prepare for a post-COVID world.
+As lockdown starts to ease, specialists at Sussex-based chartered accountants Carpenter Box are recommending actions to help local charities prepare for a post-COVID world.

 Charities have been hit financially and operationally over the last 12 months and many have had to adapt to reduced income and organisational change.